 A web developer can complete a single-page website a lot quicker than a full-scale, multi-paged website because there is less involved.

-If you add on top of that critical functions the site has to perform (like keeping a shopping card record and process credit card payments), it will involve more time to build, test, and launch.
+Adding on top of the critical functions the site has to perform (like keeping a shopping cart record and processing credit card payments) will involve more time to build, test, and launch.

 The experience and skill of the web designers involved in building your website can also affect pricing.
 Like any trade, it takes time to acquire the knowledge needed to make an excellent website.